HumanBrainProject/neuroglancer-scripts/README.rst

    python3 -m venv venv/
    . venv/bin/activate
-   pip install -e .
+   pip install -e .[dev]
    pytest --cov=neuroglancer_scripts --cov-report=html --cov-report=term

-Using ``tox`` for testing changes against multiple Python versions is advised.
+It is advisde to use ``tox`` for testing changes against all supported Python versions.
 This is will run the same tests as the Travis continuous integration:

 .. code-block:: shell